datalad-handbook/book/docs/basics/101-121-siblings.rst

 as a copy again?

 No, luckily, it's simpler and less convoluted.
-What we have to do is to *register* a datalad :term:`sibling`: A reference to our room mate's dataset in our own, original dataset.
+What we have to do is to *register* a DataLad :term:`sibling`: A reference to our room mate's dataset in our own, original dataset.

 .. gitusernote:: Remote siblings